tallacoptions/TallacOptions-API/Apps/README.md

+# Example Apps
-# We build example Apps using our APIs and services.
+We build Apps using our APIs and services.
 The Apps can be extended to meet your needs.